 - Increase efficiencies at the federal level through joint investment and resource sharing

 - Improve alignment of strategic and operational emergency communications planning across levels of government

-- Improve alignment of federal investments in state/local/tribal capabilities to ensure focus on critical gaps and priorities
+- Improve alignment of federal resources addressing state, local, and tribal capabilities to ensure focus on critical gaps and priorities

 The ECPC serves as a clearinghouse for the sharing of intergovernmental information relating to emergency communications.
 The ECPC established an enhanced version of this clearinghouse, which is located on www.max.gov, to increase the sharing of intergovernmental information that supports and promotes interoperable and emergency communications.
 This enables improved efficiency and effectiveness of federal emergency communications coordination programs, and helps avoid duplication, hindrances, and counteractive efforts among ECPC member departments and agencies.

 Annual Strategic Assessment

 The ECPC prepares and submits to Congress an annual strategic assessment regarding the coordination efforts of federal departments and agencies to advance interoperable emergency communications and the capability of emergency response providers and responsible government officials to continue to communicate in anticipation of, and response to, natural disasters, acts of terrorism, and other man-made disasters.
 The ECPC also considers the goals stated in the National Emergency Communications Plan in preparing the annual strategic assessment.

 ECPC Administrator: DHS Cybersecurity and Infrastructure Security Agency